 Students are allowed a limited opportunity to switch clinical shifts.
 Both students will email a request to switch a shift to the clinical coordinator for approval.
-Students will be allowed (1) one switch opportunity in the summer semesters and up to (2) two switch opportunities in the fall and spring semesters.
+Students will be allowed (1) one switch opportunity per semester.

 WRITTEN ASSIGNMENTS

 Written assignments include: examination logs and room objectives.
 This list may not be inclusive, refer to each clinical course first day hand out for specific details.
 Demerits may be applied for each element not meeting the minimum requirement for the midterm and final grade.
 Additional demerits can be deducted at the clinical coordinator's discretion.
 If no exams are logged and/or no room objectives completed, the student will receive zero (0) points for appropriate section.